davidrawlingsus/rawlings/README.md

 Each section lives in `/components/` with a clear purpose:
 - Hero, LogoCloud, ValueProps, Proof, Process, About, FAQ, CTA Band, Contact, Footer

-See `rules.md` for detailed development guidelines and principles.
+See `rules.md` for detailed development guidelines and principles.# Build trigger